kbhu/textWall/README.txt

 textWall first draft.

-Takes in image + a word, and creates an image comprised of that word repeated over and over again on a solid background
+Takes in image + a word, and creates an image comprised of that word repeated on a solid background

 TODO:
 Add support for different fonts, + different sizes